PicsArt/cppbind/docs/03_get_started/01_functions.rst

 The default policies for getters and methods are different.
 For getters (properties) the default policy is **reference_internal**.
 For methods, the default policy is **automatic**.

-Supported return values policies are:
+Supported return value policies are:

-* **copy** - Create a copy the object and give ownership to the target language.
+* **copy** - Create an object copy and give ownership of the new object to the target language.
 The lifetimes of these two objects are decoupled.
 * **move** - Move the returned object into a new one and give ownership of the new object to the target language.
 The lifetimes of these two objects are decoupled.
 * **take_ownership** - Reference an existing object but give ownership to the target language.
 The target language is responsible for deallocating it.
 * **reference** - Reference an existing object but do not give ownership to the target language.
 C++ is responsible for deallocating it.